AdaCore/spark2014/docs/develguide/gnatwhy3.rst

 Debugging from GNATprove
 ------------------------

-A way of passing debugging flag from GNATprove to gnatwhy3 was added:
+A way of passing debugging flags from GNATprove to gnatwhy3 was added:
 ``--why3-debug=my_why3_flag``

 The behavior is to add the debug flag inside the commandline of gnatwhy3 using